General Program

 For our youngest choirs (Prelude and Prima), an adult is required to walk the chorister into the building and stay with them until teachers greet the group and begin class.
 After drop-off, caregivers are welcome to wait in the lobby during rehearsal but are not required to stay on site.

-Out of respect for our singers and staff, we ask that caregivers do not linger at the windows or doors during rehearsal—this can be distracting for our youngest choristers who are learning how to focus and work independently.
+To help choristers stay focused and successful, we ask that caregivers do not linger at the windows or doors during rehearsal—this can be distracting for our youngest choristers who are learning how to focus and work independently.

 We do love having you involved!
-Nearly every month, families are invited to join us for a special 15-minute "Choir Connection" at the end of class, where choristers perform and share what they’ve been learning.
-These events are listed on the BYC calendar.
+Throughout the season, families are invited to join us for a special 15-minute "Choir Connection" at the end of class, where choristers perform and share what they’ve been learning.
+Additionally, Prelude choristers have "mini-recitals" about once per month where families are invited into the last 15 minutes of class with their chorister.

 Please email BYC if your chorister will be absent so we can make a note and support their progress.